stencila/stencila/README.md

 ### Storage and synchronization

-In `v2`, documents can be stored as binary Automerge CRDT files, forked and merged, and with the ability to import and export the document in various formats.
+In `v2`, documents can be stored as [binary Automerge CRDT](https://automerge.org/automerge-binary-format-spec/) files, branched and merged, and with the ability to import and export the document in various formats.
 Collaboration, including real-time, is made possible by exchanging fine-grained changes to the CRDT over the network.
 In addition, we want to enable interoperability with a Git-based workflow.

 | Functionality                | Description                                                                                                                                                   | Status                       |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------- |